ArthurAssuncao0/Algoritmos_e_Estrutura_de_Dados_1/README.md

 ## Informations

-- In this repository you will find some TADs that were made to do exercises for the subject Algorithms and Data Structures 1 during the second period of college (2022-2).
+- In this repository you will find some TADs that were made to do exercises for the subject "Algorithms and Data Structures 1", which I took in my second term at university (2022-2).
 All the exercises were done by Arthur Alves Assunção using the C development language.

 - The Static List TAD was not performed.